Skip to main content

 In Columbia, SC, the liability of dog owners in bite cases isn’t always straightforward.
 South Carolina generally follows a “strict liability” rule, meaning the owner of a dog can be held liable if their dog bites someone, regardless of the dog’s previous behavior.
 However, there are exceptions, such as if the victim was trespassing or provoking the dog.
 Determining liability can be complex, depending on the circumstances of the bite, and it’s often beneficial to seek legal counsel to navigate these nuances.

-How Long Do I Have to File a Dog Bite Claim in Columbia, SC?
+How Long Do I Have to File a Dog Bite Claim in Columbia?

 In Columbia, SC, the statute of limitations for filing a dog bite claim is generally three years from the date of the incident.
 This means you have three years to initiate legal proceedings against the dog owner.
 It’s important to be aware of this time frame, as failing to file within this period can result in the loss of your right to seek compensation.
 However, the specifics can vary depending on the details of the case, so it’s advisable to consult with an attorney early to ensure your claim is filed in a timely manner.